airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 # Local Deployment

 {% hint style="info" %}
-These instructions have been tested on MacOS
+These instructions have been tested on MacOS, Windows 10 and Ubuntu 20.04.
 {% endhint %}

 ## Setup & launch Airbyte